Downloads (3)

 If you believe you’re buying an equivalent product cheaper elsewhere, contact us to discuss your requirements.

 This ER1 Epoxy Rapid Repair Resin was developed in conjunction with a major Formula 1 team in order to meet their demand for an epoxy repair resin that could be used 'track-side' on testing days.
-The requirement was for a resin that cures very quickly and results in a composite with high flexural strength.
+The requirement was for a resin that cures relatively quickly and results in a composite with high flexural strength.

 Typical Uses